Character Flaws and Strengths: Guide + Examples

 Use:

-Readers can hardly see these words.
+Readers usually do not notice these words.
 With that said, do not take tags out completely, just use them when it is important to do so.

 Examples/Mini Tips